 6.3.1.
 Program Adviser/Committee

-Every student admitted into a diploma program shall be assigned a Program Adviser/Committee by the appropriate bodies.
+Every student admitted into a Professional Master's program shall be assigned a Program Adviser/Committee by the appropriate bodies.
 The Program Adviser/Committee shall advise, guide and evaluate the student.

 6.3.2.
 Program of Study